Overview

 Treatments

-Individuals with severe symptoms, especially after ingesting other harmful substances with cannabis, may require hospitalization.
+Individuals with severe symptoms, especially after ingesting other harmful substances with marijuana, may require hospitalization.
 In severe cases, an individual may need to be admitted to a hospital for close monitoring and continuous supportive care.

 Therapy